Chor Aur Chaand: Plot

 Reema lives a wealthy lifestyle with her widowed businessman father, Dinkar, and her grandmother.
 Her father wants her to marry Vicky, but she dislikes him.
 On the day of the marriage, while fully dressed as a Hindu bride, Reema plans to run away.
-It is at this time that she sees a stranger in her house, thinking it is her father's employee, she tries to run from him, but he catches up with her.
+It is at this time that she sees a stranger in her house.
+Thinking it is her father's employee, she tries to run from him, but he catches up with her.
 He tells her that his name is Suraj, alias Surya, an ex-convict, who has just been released from prison.
 As he had no money, he was unable to eat anything, and hence had broken into their house to steal money and jewelry.
 While on the run, they are also joined by Hero, who had attempted to rob a bank so that he could go to Bombay and become a movie star.
 His attempt at robbing the bank had failed and he is now fleeing from the police.
 When Dinkar is told that Reema has run away, he contacts a local gangster named Lala and asks him to locate her.
-Lala, in his turn asks Ranga, one of his hoodlums, to find Reema.
+Lala, in turn, asks Ranga, one of his hoodlums, to find Reema.
 Ranga finds out where Reema, Hero and Suraj are holed up.
 At the same time, Inspector Naik also finds out their whereabouts.
 But Naik has a different reason for locating them - he has a score to settle with Suraj, and wants Reema for himself.
-There is no doubt at all that Reema, Suraj and Hero are headed for nothing but trouble, as the gangster and their men on one hand, and Inspector Naik on the other, close in on them, making their escape virtually impossible.
+There is no doubt at all that Reema, Suraj and Hero are headed for nothing but trouble, as the gangster and his men on one hand, and Inspector Naik on the other, close in on them, making their escape virtually impossible.